xswapsx/Image-Compressor/README.md

 		}
 	}

 Step 2.
-Add it in your module build.gradle:
+Add it in your module's build.gradle:

 dependencies {